 3. To delete a field, select Delete in the Actions column for the corresponding field.

-Note: You can add up to five log metadata field names.
+Note: You can add up to 10 log metadata field names.
 Corresponding field values are extracted directly from the triggering log event and appended to the alert information.
 The selected log metadata fields and their values display in the Log Metadata column on the Alerts page and in the alert details panel of both the Alerts and Logs pages.
+All extracted field values are automatically converted into a JSON-formatted string before being added to the alert details.

-1. Select the Save icon to add the alert condition.
+1. Select the Save icon to add the LogAlert.